 A study of the character and implications of American constitutional principles as developed by the United States Supreme Court, with emphasis on the development of judicial review and its impact on our political system, principles of the separation of powers, the problems of federalism, and the powers of Congress and the President.
 Prerequisites: PLSC 110 or permission of the instructor.
-Credits: 3(3-0) Offered when demand is sufficient yearly
+Credits: 3(3-0) Offered when demand is sufficient of the instructor.
+Credits: 3(3-0) Offered once yearly